tarunbisht-24/Leetcode-Problems/README.md

 <br>

-📌 When is July's LeetCoding Challenge?
+📌 When is August's LeetCoding Challenge?
 Start: August 1st, 12:00 AM in Pacific Time (UTC-7)

 End: August 31th, 23:59 PM in Pacific Time (UTC-7)

 🚩 How do I join August's LeetCoding Challenge?

 To join, just start solving problems in August's LeetCoding Challenge Explore Card.
 No registration is required.
-The first problem will appear in the Explore card on June 1st, 12 a.m.
+The first problem will appear in the Explore card on August's 1st, 12 a.m.
 Pacific Time and you will have 24 hours to solve that challenge.
 A problem is added in the Explore card each day.
 For more details such as the Challenge Rules, please refer to the Explore card.

 <br>